This spot has been added by

 Restaurants and accommodation sear Tiahura Beach

-There are several roulottes, restaurants and shops within walking distance of the beach.
+There are several roulottes, restaurants and shops within walking distance from the beach.

 • Water entranceFrom a sandy beach